 Since World War II, the federal government has collected and distributed tax revenue for the construction of highways, expressways and, to a lesser extent, streets in urban areas.
 The money is generated by taxes on gasoline and disbursed back to the states and local areas under a variety of programs.
-With the passage of the Economic Recovery Act in 2009, additional funds were available in FY 10 to address street needs.
 The formula used to determine each state's annual allocation is based on population, road mileage, and physical size.

 The Tulsa area's share of federal and state highway funds varies from year to year.
 Most funds are used for the construction of expressways and other federal and state highways that serve the area, but some of the money is also used to improve local arterial streets.
-From FY 82 through FY 16, over \$1.9 billion was used to construct portions of Tulsa's expressway system and major streets and make improvements to the U.S. and state highways that pass through the city.
-Tulsa only received \$8.6 million in 2008 which was used on a number of projects throughout the city; however, it received over \$95 million in 2007 and with emergency relief and stimulus funds combined received over \$195 million in 2009.
 In 2011, construction was completed on the stimulus package rehabilitation of the Inner Dispersal Loop (IDL).
 From 2012 to 2014, construction on I-44 from Yale Avenue to the Arkansas River, the southbound span of the I-244 bridge over the Arkansas River and the interchange of South Lewis and I-44 were completed.
-Currently, ODOT is working on the US 75 and I-44 interchange west of the Arkansas River with plans to widen several miles both east and west of this interchange.
+Currently, ODOT is working on the widening of US 75 near the I-44 interchange west of the Arkansas River with plans to widen several miles both north and south of this interchange.

 The local expressway system plan was originally developed in the 1950s.
 While it was designed as a regional network, the City later annexed most of the area it served.
 The plan shows 107 miles of expressways inside the city limits and/or annexation fence line.
 To date, 94 miles have been constructed.
-One segment of the expressway system remains incomplete: the Gilcrease expressway extending from the Tisdale Parkway west and south to I-44.
-The Gilcrease project has previously been defined in segments: Gilcrease North - U.S. 75 west to the Tisdale Parkway, Gilcrease West - Edison Street to I-44, and Gilcrease Northwest - Tisdale Parkway to Edison Street.
-Construction of the Gilcrease North has been completed.
+One segment of the expressway system remains incomplete: the Gilcrease expressway extending from the Tisdale Parkway west and south to US-412.
+The Gilcrease project has previously been defined in segments: Gilcrease North - U.S. 75 west to the Tisdale Parkway, Gilcrease West - Edison Street to I-44, and Gilcrease Northwest -Tisdale Parkway to Edison Street.
+Construction of the Gilcrease North and Gilcrease West has been completed.
 A Finding of No Significant Impact (FONSI) was issued in October of 2005 for the Gilcrease Northwest segment.
 Construction was completed on the section of Gilcrease Northwest between the Tisdale Parkway and 41st West Avenue in 2013.
 Design, right-of-way acquisition and environmental clearance for Gilcrease West south of Edison Street to I-44 was completed several years ago.
 In 2017, the City reached an agreement with the Oklahoma Turnpike Authority (OTA), where the OTA would fund all future construction of the Gilcrease in exchange for toll revenue.
-OTA is currently constructing Gilcrease West from Edison to I-44, with a tentative completion date.
+OTA is completed construction Gilcrease West from Edison to I-44 in 2023.